 Elders were present, but receiving, ministering, and sharing in the Lord was not centralized to them only.
 Jesus’s life could be expressed through all members of the church equally.

 The decentralization and lack of hierarchical leadership formed what could be expressed as a web style of hierarchy.
 With God at it’s head and all others equally co-submitting, co-instructing, and co-leading one another each in the gifts that each of them had been given.
 Everyone is directly accountable to God and equally accountable to each other without the presence of an tiered hierarchical system.

-SO WHAT HAPPENED TO THE 1ST CENTURY CHURCH?
+SO WHAT HAPPENED TO THE FIRST CENTURY CHURCH?

 So finally we can address the question that we started with in this particular blog post.
 Why did house church community change?
 My answer is quite simple.
 While the communities of the early Christians set out to function under Jesus’s model of leadership it unfortunately didn’t take long for the governmental, religious, and social traditions of the surrounding Roman world to infiltrate and take root in the church, The earthly hierarchical, organizational, coercive, and rank and file style of leadership took over and ultimately shaped the church into the way we see it in its form and structure today.

 THE REPERCUSSIONS OF TRADING ONE SYSTEM FOR ANOTHER